iamgideonidoko/dotfiles/README.md

 ### Provide Permissions

 Open the software the require additional permissions and grant them.
+Also add the software like Scoot that should be login items.

 <br />

-Done 😎
+Done! 😎